A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Conclusions

 The second detection method we implemented was outlined by \cite{goldstein--18--lens}.
-We identified all transients in our sample within 10\farcs{} of an elliptical galaxy and tested whether they were consistent with being SNe~Ia at the redshift of the elliptical.
-We found 222 candidates with at least one significant outlier relative to a SALT2 fit.
+We identified all transients in our sample within 5\farcs{} of an elliptical galaxy and tested whether they were consistent with being SNe~Ia at the redshift of the elliptical.
+We found 310 candidates with at least one significant outlier relative to a SALT2 fit.
 Analysing each of these candidates, we found the main sources of contamination were due to bogus detections, well-observed SNe~Ia extending to phases beyond the SALT2 model, or AGN- or stellar-like variability.
 In addition, we also found two possible candidates for sibling SNe -- multiple SNe hosted by the same galaxy that are tagged as one object in survey data.
 Removing these contaminants, we again fit each light curve with existing SN templates and found no compelling evidence for glSNe.
 Finally, we also implemented a luminosity-based method to identify any transients with absolute magnitudes brighter than expected for normal SNe.
-Using spectroscopic redshifts from SDSS, we identified two candidates.
-One of these candidates was a likely SLSN while the other was likely due to a misidentified host galaxy.
+Using photometric redshifts from PS1, we found 19 candidates, some of which were spectroscopically classified and selected due to incorrect host redshifts.
+For the remainder we are unable to present definitive classifications, but the observed light curves are generally consistent with being SLSNe or SNe~Ia at lower redshift than the PS1 photo-$z$.
+Using spectroscopic redshifts from SDSS, we identified one candidate, which was spectroscopically classified as a SLSN.

 To date, SN~Zwicky is the only confirmed glSN detected within ZTF.
 Although not included in our initial sample, we tested whether any of the methods used within this work would have successfully identified SN~Zwicky and found it would have been excluded in all cases.
 We also estimate the numbers of glSNe expected to be detected via these methods and find they are consistent with the null detections reported here.